Eagle555/lucky-dip/README.md

 ## How to use

-Menu will appear with all the options
+Menu will appear with all the options - choose between 7
 ```shell
 ruby run.rb
 ```